-If a person with diabetes develops lumps or calluses on their feet, they should monitor them carefully and speak to a doctor.
+If a person with diabetes develops lumps or calluses on their feet, they should monitor them carefully and consult a healthcare professional.
 If left untreated, these lumps can cause ulcers.

-Dyshidrotic eczema may cause bumps on the bottom of the foot that are itchy and filled with fluid.
+Dyshidrotic eczema may cause bumps on the bottom of the foot that are itchy and filled with fluid, like blisters.

 - painful to touch

 The blisters during flare-up may last 3-4 weeks before they clear.
 Some people may experience only one flare-up of dyshidrotic eczema.
 However, it is more common for it to be chronic and come and go over time.

 A healthcare professional can help individuals create a treatment plan to help manage dyshidrotic eczema.
 Treatment plans often include: